Aetheus/handy-jest-matchers/readme.md

 ----

 ## Usage
-1. Add `"setupFilesAfterEnv": ["handy-jest-matchers/src/setup.js"]` to your jest config file
+1. Add `"setupFilesAfterEnv": ["handy-jest-matchers/src/setup.js"]` to your Jest config file
-2. Use as follows:
+2. Use as follows in any of your tests:
 ```
 // matchJSON